Pere001/cpu-ray-tracer/README.md

-# Real Time CPU Raytracer
+# Real-Time CPU Ray Tracer
-A simple CPU raytracer made in a week.
+A simple real-time CPU ray tracer made in a week.

 Features:
 * Controls: WASD to move, Space to ascend, Shift to descend, left click to orient camera, Escape to exit.